DAnikeyev/DKey.ObsidianSecondBrain/Programming/CSharp/Constructor.md

 ```

 ### Static Constructors

 Static constructors are called once per class, not per instance.
 They are called before the class is accessed first time and are thread-safe.
+The only modifiers allowed by static constructors are unsafe and extern.
+>[!Error]
+> If a static constructor throws an unhandled exception, that type becomes unusable for the life of the application.
+### Implicit parameterless constructors
+For classes, the C# compiler automatically generates a parameterless public constructor
+if and only if you do not define any constructors.
+However, as soon as
+you define at least one constructor, the parameterless constructor is no longer
+automatically generated.

 # Links
 ```dataview